oamg/convert2rhel/convert2rhel/unit_tests/README.md

-To start interacting with the project's unit tests, you first need to do a simple setup on your machine, this setup is basically to install some dependencies on your `virtualenv` and build the docker images.
+To start interacting with the project's unit tests, you first need to do a simple setup on your machine, this setup is basically to install some dependencies on your `virtualenv` and build the container images.

 The only thing you have to do is run the following command in your terminal (You must be inside the project's root directory):